Crafts from beer cans by own hands

 Garden furniture - crafts from beer cans

-Unusual, but fully functional applicationaluminum cans for beverages.
-From them you can make garden furniture - an armchair and a table.
-You can connect the jars with each other using glue, and so that under the weight of the seated beer cans are not wrinkled, they can be filled with sand beforehand.
+An unusual but quite functional applicationaluminum drink cans.
+You can make garden furniture out of them - a chair and a table.
+You can connect the cans together with glue, and to prevent the beer cans from being crushed under the weight of the person sitting, you can fill them with sand beforehand.

 Alcohol torch made of tin cans

-In the tourist community it becomes quitepopular use of a marble stove instead of a gas burner.
-In addition, the weight of the alcohol burner is very small - about 10 grams!
-Spirits make their own hands from beer cans.
+It's getting quite tense in the tourism communitypopular use of a camping spirit lamp instead of a gas burner.
+In addition, the weight of an alcohol burner is very small - about 10 grams!
+Spirit lamps are made by hand from beer cans.
+Read a detailed master class with photos and advice from an experienced tourist here.

 House made of tin cans